Request Assessment

 We've all Googled a definition while in a Zoom meeting, right?

 Marketers love any kind of jargon — especially acronyms.
-Whether you’re a seasoned marketer or just starting out, it can be tough to keep up with the latest industry terminology or sometimes even know the standard ones.
+Whether you’re a seasoned marketer or just starting, it can be tough to keep up with the latest industry terminology or sometimes even know the standard ones.

-That's why we compiled a list of (nearly) 75 key marketing terms that you should know.
+That's why we compiled a list of 80+ key marketing terms that you should know.
 To help you comb through these terms, we've split them into the following categories:

 The ABCs of Marketing Terms

 Understanding marketing terms isn't just a matter of impressing your colleagues at networking events (although that's a bonus!).
 It's about making informed decisions and understanding strategies that can propel your business forward.
-Without this understanding, you're essentially flying blind.
+It's important to 'talk the talk' in this sense as it is to 'walk the walk.'
+This glossary will help you unpack some of the jargon around you and learn the language of marketers everywhere.

 1. Digital marketing